Automattic/happychat-client/targets/README.md

 This folder contains every one of the host target we actively maintain:

+- dist: the bare JS/CSS assets.
-- standalone: how to integrate Happychat into a bare HTML page.
+- standalone: example of integration Happychat into a bare HTML page.
-- WordPress: how to integrate Happychat as a WordPress plugin.
+- WordPress: a WordPress plugin that exposes a happychat shortcode.